bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

 ```

 What if you did not implement the method `can_attack` for certain items?
 Well.. nothing, as long as it is not called in the code.
 If it is, then you will get a compiler error.

+## Thoughts

+- Containers with unknown types has a lot of overhead (and rightly so), if we can avoid it, definitely do
+- Custom type erasure implementation has a lot of overhead in both code complexity and performance.
+We should avoid them if possible.
+- I prefer to use classic polymorphism solution if it's possible (i.e. if we do not need to make copy of the objects later, or need to know the derived type) -even then, we can use some [other tricks](https://stackoverflow.com/questions/39138770/get-objects-type-from-pointer-to-base-class-at-runtime) to figure this out.
+- I would prefer `std::any` over any custom code for type erasure - there's just too many surfaces where things can go wrong
+- for Library developers, one aspect of type erasure might be attractive -- it decouples the concrete implementation from the interface and allows greater freedom, which might be attractive when you do not have access to the complete codebase and its related libraries.